Skip to main content

 • Ask about special assessments.
 Some large bills are driven by improvement charges that need a different credit form.

 • Consider the mobile-home reduced tax rate if that fits your housing.
-Iowa has a 2026 reduced-tax-rate application for some mobile, manufactured, and modular homes.
+Iowa has a reduced-tax-rate form for some mobile, manufactured, and modular homes.

 Local resources in Iowa

-• Assessor offices statewide: Use the Iowa assessors directory to find the right city or county assessor.
+• Assessor offices statewide: Use the Iowa assessors directory linked above to find the right city or county assessor.

-• Treasurer offices statewide: Use the Iowa county treasurer directory.
+• Treasurer offices statewide: Use the county treasurer directory linked above for payment, credit, and tax-sale questions.

-• County government contact pages: Use the Iowa county directory if you need the board of supervisors or another courthouse office.
+• County government contact pages: Use the county directory linked above if you need the board of supervisors or another courthouse office.

 • Aging and Disability Resource Center network: Iowa HHS lists ADRC network help.
 If you do not know where to start, Iowa Compass can be reached at 1-800-779-2001.

-• Area Agencies on Aging: Iowa HHS says six Area Agencies on Aging cover all 99 counties.
-These agencies can help older adults and caregivers find local support.
+• Area Agencies on Aging: Iowa HHS says six Area Agencies cover all 99 counties.
+You can also use our Iowa Area Agencies on Aging guide for a senior-focused overview.

 • Free legal help: Iowa Legal Aid can help eligible seniors with housing and benefit problems.
 The 60+ line is 1-800-992-8161, and the general intake number is 1-800-532-1275.